Expert Advice On Improving Your Home

 Evaluate Financing and Incentives

-• Research federal and state tax credits: A 26% federal tax credit for the full solar system cost is available through 2032.
-Many states provide incentives, too.
-The credits can result in substantial savings for solar buyers.
+• Research federal and state tax credits: A 26% federal tax credit on total solar system costs is available through 2032.
+Many states also offer incentives.
+These credits can lead to substantial savings for solar buyers.

 Cost of Solar Installation in El Dorado

 In El Dorado, solar panels cost an average of $3,340 per kilowatt, with an average system size of 7.5 kilowatts.
 The typical El Dorado homeowner spends $17,423 on their solar array after federal tax refunds.
 An estimate from a local provider will factor in additional information based on your desired system's required preliminary work, panel type, size, and capacity.
-In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.
+In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.

 El Dorado Solar Incentives Guide